Colors in ASL

 Both worksheets show a person doing the ASL sign for the color and have a space for the student to practice writing out the word.

 You could also do finger tracing instead of writing.
 In any event, there are many skills to be practiced here, in addition to learning ASL color signs.
-Sign language is great not just for communication but to practice working memory, fine motor and other skills.
+Sign language is great not just for communication but to practice working memory, fine motor, and other skills.

 Yes!
-The most common way to indicate darkness of a color is to do the sign for “dark” before doing the color sign.
+The most common way to indicate the darkness of a color is to do the sign for “dark” before doing the color sign.

 You can sign a color sign in a more intense manner by using an intense facial expression.
 It’s important to remember that ASL does not just use the hands to express something, but your body language and facial expressions as well.
 Just like when you are talking!